Emilyzhang24/AIoT_Course_public/Lab2/Lab2_Instruction.md

 [Reference Metrics and Formulas](Reference_Metrics.md)

-calculate the throughput speedup from FP32 to FP16.

-Use the average of the three stable `img/sec` readings for each precision.
+calculate the average throughput for each precision and the resulting throughput speedup.

-Record:

-- average FP32 throughput;
-- average FP16 throughput;
-- throughput speedup.

-Use these measurements to complete the Track Q section of the Lab 2 Submission Report.
+Complete the Track Q analysis in the Lab 2 Submission Report.

 > [!NOTE]
 > INT8 is not required in this laboratory.